We've independently reviewed this article to make sure it's as accurate as we can make it.

 #7 Reputable Brand

-When it comes to microwaves (and any other appliance) brands have different levels of quality and value.
+When it comes to microwaves (and any other appliance), brands have different levels of quality and value.

 That being said, there are smaller companies out there that are absolute gems.
-For those cases, it’s worth going and checking out their website and company profile, to get an idea if they’re authentic or not.
+For those cases, it’s worth going and checking out their website and company profile to get an idea if they’re authentic or not.

 Choosing Your Microwave

+I recommend prioritizing the tips we’ve provided in this microwave buyer’s guide.
 Start by thinking about what you need in a microwave.
 Do you want to save countertop space?
 Are you looking for an option that offers the latest features?
 Or are you concerned about the heating performance?